SINTEF/dlite/README.md

   - [OpenModel](https://www.open-model.eu/) (2021-2025) that receives funding from the European Union’s Horizon 2020 Research and Innovation Programme, under Grant Agreement n.
 953167.
   - [DOME 4.0](https://dome40.eu/) (2021-2025) that receives funding from the European Union’s Horizon 2020 Research and Innovation Programme, under Grant Agreement n.
 953163.
   - [VIPCOAT](https://www.vipcoat.eu/) (2021-2025) that receives funding from the European Union’s Horizon 2020 Research and Innovation Programme, under Grant Agreement n.
 952903.
+  - MEDIATE (2022-2025) that receives funding from the RCN, Norway; FNR, Luxenburg; SMWK Germany via the M-era.net programme, project9557,
+  - [MatCHMaker](https://he-matchmaker.eu/) (2022-2026) that receives funding from the European Union’s Horizon 2020 Research and Innovation Programme, under Grant Agreement n.
+101091687.

 ---